shakib-rahmn/scoreup/README.md

 # React + Supabase

-A simple app to publish test marks
+A simple app to publish test scores